Hutber's law

 Hutber's law states that "improvement means deterioration".
 It is founded on the cynical observation that a stated improvement actually hides a deterioration.

 The term has seen wide application in business, engineering, and risk analysis.
-It was first articulated in the 1970s by Patrick Hutber, an economist and journalist who was the City Editor for The Sunday Telegraph in London from 1966 to 1979.
+It was invented in the 1970s by Patrick Hutber, an economist and journalist who was the City Editor for The Sunday Telegraph in London from 1966 to 1979.

+His view was that if a company tells you it is 'improving' the service it provides, it almost always means that it will be doing less for you, or charging you more, or both.